code-423n4/2023-03-asymmetry-findings/data/Wander-Q.md

           return (poolPrice() * 10 ** 18) / (10 ** 18);
 }
 ```
-As we see previously, the `derivative[i].balance()` is passed to this function so `_amount` is equal to Reth contract balance, and logically the Reth contract doesn't want to deposit as much as its balance every time `stake` function is called, so why it is checking all of the balance is depositable ?
+As we saw previously, the `derivative[i].balance()` is passed to this function so `_amount` is equal to Reth contract balance, and logically the Reth contract doesn't want to deposit as much as its balance every time `stake` function is called, so why it is checking all of the balance is depositable ?
 In other word, when a user calls the `stake` function, Reth contract is not checking the user's ethers can be deposited or not ?!
 Instead, it every time checks all of the contract balance can be deposited or not.

 ## Recommended Solution